 The six days in between Christmas and New Years is a bit of a weird one.
 That unusual time when you’re not sure what time or day it is, and everything merges into one.
 The excitement of the build up to Christmas is over but its still a while till you celebrate the New Year.

-It’s kind of the holidays but not quite as many people will be at work in between the festivities.
+It’s kind of the holidays with not quite as many people at work, but it’s in between celebrations.
 In fact its such a distinct time of year the Norwegians even have a particular name for it – Romjul.